gechanted/PHell/README.md

 - Hell - Features and ~~Losses~~ Differences
   - see [Hell.md](/Hell.md)
 - Getting Started and PHell
-- Code Documentation of the PHell Runtime //TODO separate .md
+- Code Documentation of the PHell Runtime
   - see [Runtime.md](/Runtime.md)
 - future todos I want to implement